neerajraj22/neerajraj22-intern-repo/Milestone3/git_understanding.md

 iv) Small PRs are easier to review.

 I created a new branch with name Branch1.
 I did a small change in my README.md file (added one extra comment).
 Added, committed and pushed to the Github.
 Added a meaningful title and description and merged the PR request to the main branch.
 Deleted the new branch.

+Tasks:

+Best practices for writing commit messages:
+1. Clear and concise message.
+2. Meaningful and descriptive message.
+3. Use common prefixes and subject short.
+4. Reference issues.

+1. A good commit message should be clear, concise, structured format using type and description.
+2. A clear commit message helps to review the code quickly.
+   It improves debugging process as if any issues arise, it's easier to track the origin of the issue.
+   It also enhance the corrdination between team members.
+By using a good commit message , the team members knows what is being worked on, to minimize the conflicts.
+3. A poor commit message makes it difficult to track the changes.
+It includes the wastage of time.
+It increases the merge conflicts as multiple developers works on the same part of the code.
+That's why, the bad commit message makes the context of changes, a bad history.